RoryDowse/Stu_Mini-Project/README.md

+# Mini-Project Landing Page

+The project is a landing page that collect's visitor information.
+It is designed to test semantic HTML and accessibility.

+# Project Description

+The project landing page offers basic information about a company and the opportunity for the visitor to contact the company by entering their name and email into a form.

+It uses basic HTML and CSS, with a focus on semantic elements and acessibility features.

+# Features

+- informative landing page with company details
+- contact form for visitors to get in touch
+- navigation bar created using the "float" property
+- accessible and semantic HTML structure

+# Challenges

+The challenges included making a navigation bar using the "float" property.

+# Running the Project

+The project is loaded into the browser and displays a single landing page.
+The user can choose to contact the company by selecting "Contact" from the navigation bar and entering their information, or they can scroll to the "Contact" section of the page.
+The user presses the "submit" button to submit their data.
+The form has not been connected for submissions.

+# Project Brief:

 # Unit 01 Mini-Project: Landing Page

 In this mini-project, you will build a landing page using HTML and CSS.
 While you will be responsible for your own landing page, you will work in a group to brainstorm and share ideas.